 5. macOS High Sierra is slow or freezes at random

 Try giving the system some time to configure itself.
 If it doesn’t help, reboot your Mac.
 Some users reported their Mac was running slower after the macOS High Sierra update.
 Check out this guide on how to speed up your Mac and try these tips on your machine.
 First, figure out what’s causing the slowdown.
 Go to Applications > Activity Monitor and see what apps are weighing on your Mac’s memory.
 Force quit the apps that are excessively eating up CPU resources.

 Another effective method is to delete your system caches.
 These temporary files pile up in system libraries and are known to cause various software conflicts.
 To clear your user cache manually, follow these steps:

-- Open Finder and click “Go to Folder” in the Go menu
+- Open the Finder and click “Go to Folder” in the Go menu.

 - Go into each of the folders and clean out the files inside.

 Note: Do not delete the files themselves, just their insides.

 Now, repeat the same steps from above, but replace...

 ~/Library/Caches with… /Library/Caches